WanboG/CS-6730-Final-Project/index.md

 &nbsp;

 # **Lessons from the Past: Disruptions and Transformations**
-The job market has rarely been static, but few periods have reshaped it as dramatically as the 2008 financial crisis and the COVID-19 pandemic.
-Employment data from these eras shows stark declines in certain industries, such as construction and leisure and hospitality, while others, like healthcare, experienced relative resilience.
-From 2008 to 2010, construction occupations saw employment decrease by over 20%, illustrating the vulnerability of certain sectors to economic downturns.
+The U.S. job market has faced significant disruptions during events like the 2008 financial crisis and the COVID-19 pandemic, which revealed vulnerabilities in some sectors and resilience in others.
+The chart below illustrates employment trends among occupations with the highest and lowest employment levels.
+During the Great Recession, larger employment groups, such as Office and Administrative Support Occupations (OAS), experienced steep declines, while Healthcare Support Occupations (HCS) remained remarkably stable.
+In contrast, smaller employment groups, such as Protective Service Occupations (PSO), exhibited steady growth, even during economic uncertainty.
+Fields like Arts, Design, Entertainment, Sports, and Media Occupations (ART), which rely on discretionary spending, showed noticeable dips during economic downturns but began recovering as conditions improved.

 <div style="margin:1em calc(50% - 50vw);" align="center">
     <div class='tableauPlaceholder' id='viz1733280970108' style='position: relative'>